Comment: Comment-1-

 This chapter describes the security requirements which have to be fulfilled by the product under evaluation.
 Those requirements comprise functional components from Part 2 and assurance components from Part 3 of [CC].
 The following conventions are used for the completion of operations:

-In a PP-Configuration that includes the NDcPP, the TOE is expected to rely on some of the security functions implemented by the WLAN Access System as a whole and evaluated against the NDcPP.
-The following sections describe any modifications that the ST author must make to the SFRs defined in the NDcPP in addition to what is mandated by Section 5.2 TOE Security Functional Requirements.
+In a PP-Configuration that includes the NDcPP, the TOE is expected to rely on some of the security functions implemented by the Network Device as a whole and evaluated against the NDcPP.
+The following sections describe any modifications that the ST author must make to the SFRs defined in the NDcPP in addition to what is mandated by Section 5.2.

 5.1.1 Modified SFRs